Metaswitch/clearwater-readthedocs/Voxbone.md

 [Voxbone](http://www.voxbone.com/) provides local, geographical, mobile and toll free phone numbers and converts incoming calls and SMSs to SIP INVITE and MESSAGE flows.

-Clearwater supports these flows, and this document describes how to configure Voxbone and Clearwater to work together.
+Clearwater supports these flows, and this document describes how to configure Voxbone and Clearwater to work together, and then how to test and troubleshoot.

 # Configuration